software-mansion/react-native-reanimated/README.md

 acc(node)
 ```

 Returns an accumulated value of the given node.
-This node stores a sum of all evaluation of the given node and each time it gets evaluated it would add current node's value to that sum and return it.
+This node stores a sum of all evaluations of the given node and each time it gets evaluated it would add current node's value to that sum and return it.

 ---
 ### `diffClamp`

-Works the same way as with the original Animated library.
+Works the same way as with the original `Animated` library.

 ---
 ### `interpolate`